rpgreview/papersandpaychecks/cow-orkers.md

 **Noble Title**

+"Arise, Sir Duc Sean of the Innocent!"

+A character with the Noble Title perk has been knighted!
+This means that they are on top of the pile when it comes to sumptuary laws, they can dispense low justice to those scoundrels who deserve, and so forth.
+It also means that the character has sworn fealty to someone more powerful than them and they'll probably be used in some military intrigue.
+In the meantime, this actually a perk rather than a punishment.

 **Ordination**

 A character with the Ordination perk becomes a *priest* of a religion and may conduct Sacremental Ceremonies (for example, Baptism, Confirmation, Marriage, Last Rites etc) which generates an effective +1 CHA bonus to the character in dealings with the recipients of the sacremental ceremony (Last Rites and Funeral are conferred by the next-of-kin).
 Note that the two effects of simple and Saremental Ceremony can be combined (e.g., those who are married treat the character who conducted the Ceremony with a +1 CHA bonus for life (or until the the marriage is annulled), those who were present at the wedding treat the conductor with +1 for the next week).